NiloGregginz33/QMGRExperiments/README.md

 4. **First measurement** of bulk perturbations affecting boundary entropies
 5. **Bridge between theory and experiment** in quantum gravity

 The Custom Curvature Experiment is not just another simulation—it's **empirical evidence** that quantum processors can encode and measure the geometric structure of spacetime, providing the first experimental window into the foundations of quantum gravity.
 The experiment implements Regge calculus on quantum hardware, showing clear entanglement-geometry correspondence and validating holographic encoding principles across multiple geometric topologies.
+This provides a unique experimental window into the foundations of quantum gravity and holography.

 ## Theoretical Foundation